25 Years Later:

 angelfire.com/oh/justanumber/

-I took off my anonymous mask in the first week of January 2000 and did a public media blitz, the highlight being a nationwide newspaper commentary on January 6, 2000.
+I took off my anonymous mask in the first week of January 2000 and did a public media blitz, the highlight being a nationwide newspaper commentary.
+Ya, I regret that.